-A) Class test : 10 marks.

-B) Assignment & Presentation : 5 marks

-C) Attendance : 5 marks

-Less than 65% : 0 marks

-Above 80% : 5 marks
+A) Class test 10 marks.
+B) Assignment & Presentation 5 marks C) Attendance 5 marks Less than 65% 0 marks Upto 70% 2 marks Upto 75% 3 marks Upto 80% 4 marks Above 80% 5 marks

-Note 2: The syllabus of each course will be divided into four Sections of two questions each.
+- Note 2: The syllabus of each course will be divided into four Sections of two questions each.
 The question paper of each course will consist of five Sections.
 Each of the sections I to IV will contain two questions and the students shall be asked to attempt one question from each Section.
-Section - V shall be compulsory and shall contain eight short answer type questions without any internal choice covering the entire syllabus.

-Note 3: Elective courses can be offered subject to availability of requisite resources/ faculty.
+Section V shall be compulsory and shall contain eight short answer type questions without any internal choice covering the entire syllabus. - Note 3: Elective courses can be offered subject to availability of requisite resources/ faculty.

-17MMC24C1: Inner Product Spaces and Measure Theory
+17MC24C1: Inner Product Spaces and Measure Theory